How a qualified solicitor can help you track down your property title

 Buying a house requires a lot of legwork and paperwork.
-Just finding the title of a house or property you are buying will take a lot of research especially if you do not know what and where to search.
-However, if you have an experienced and qualified solicitor on board, what will take you a long time can be shortened saving you time and money in the process.
+Just finding the title of a house or property you are buying will take a lot of research, especially if you do not know what and where to search.
+However, if you have an experienced and qualified solicitor on board, the process will be much smoother.

-Finding the title of a house can have rewarding results.
-Provided that you or your solicitor has performed a thorough research, you can unearth a wealth of information that can be of an advantage to you.
+Provided that you or your solicitor has performed a thorough research, a title search can unearth a wealth of information that can be of an advantage to you.
 However, no matter how extensive the information is, you should focus on the three most important factors as to why you made the search in the first place.
 These factors include the seller’s saleable interest, restrictions or allowances and liens.

 - Saleable interest – With saleable interest, it means that the seller has the legal right to sell the property in question.